/* Rambling Owl addition to remove page titles from blogs */

 ..... must go up

 The trail would take us upwards for the rest of the morning snaking along the side of the mountain under an almost unbroken canopy of trees to have us emerge a few hours later right on top of the ridge with a great swathe of Loch Ness presented to us far, far below.
 It was probably the longest climb of the entire week but it was never taxing, the gradient was moderate, unwavering and it was a steady patient pull.
 As we ascended the vistas opened up for us with ever more grandeur.
 I think we were very fortunate to have walked this (possibly the best section of the route) in such fair weather; the clear skies afforded uninterrupted views but on a day of low cloud we would have seen almost nothing.
 At last we rounded the final bend, marched up the final incline, and stood at the summit where an information board offered the chance to read all about the village of Foyers (just visible as a white smudge on the opposite shore of the loch) where an aluminium smelting plant was founded in the late 1800’s.
-It suggested that aluminium production stopped some years later and was transferred to Kinlochleven where in turn it ceased in the 1980’s – another neat little link between this walk and the West Highland Way of 2006, during which we walked through Kinlochleven and right past its huge deserted aluminium plant.
+It informed us that aluminium production stopped some years later and was transferred to Kinlochleven where in turn it ceased in the 1980’s – another neat little link between this walk and the West Highland Way of 2006, during which we walked through Kinlochleven and right past its huge deserted aluminium plant.

 The long climb